Psychology of Referral: What Really Motivates Customers to Refer a Friend

 On the other hand, there are also two factors that can decrease your chances of a successful referral: effort required and social risk.
 We call these psychological weights.
 They trigger uncertainty and doubt in your customers’ minds.

 The more you can inflate the psychological balloons for your customers, while lightening the psychological weights, the more likely they are to refer your brand.
+By understanding and leveraging these psychological factors, you can design a referral program that truly resonates with your customers and drives results.

-Referrer incentive: do I really want this?
+Referrer incentive: Do I really want this?

 Unsurprisingly, discounts are popular and usually perform well.
 But it’s by no means a case of one-size-fits-all.
 Your most compelling referral incentive will depend on your customer segments, as well as factors such as seasonality and stage in the customer lifecycle.